Q: My 15.2hh Thoroughbred mare is turned out in the day and brought in at night. In the winter she suffers from terrible mud fever.

 The scabs can be pulled off leaving areas of moist pink skin, which are often raised and round or oval in shape.
 Gradually the infection progresses from the bulbs of the heel, creeping round to the fetlock and pastern areas.

-There can also be other complications including the common problem of bacterial infection from Staphylocci, Streptococci or Corynebacteria.
-In the most severe cases, infection can lead to skin irritation and itching.Some of the affected areas may even exhibit a foul odour due to severe secondary infection.
+There can also be other complications, including a secondary bacterial infection from Staphylocci, Streptococci or Corynebacteria.
+The most severe cases may exhibit a foul odour due to severe secondary infection.

 Treatment should start with careful management.
 Avoid allowing your horse to come into contact with wet, damp or muddy areas and keep her out of the rain as much as possible.
-Where the horse is stabled, ensure that the bedding is clean and dry to avoid making the condition worse.
+Where the horse is stabled, ensure that the bedding is clean and dry.

 To treat mud fever, first trim off excessively long feathers to make it easier to clean the area.
-When the legs are very wet, they should be dried off carefully before stabling.
+Do not brush legs while they are wet.
 Once the legs are dry, gently brush off any mud with a clean brush.

 Use the remedy which most closely matches the symptoms in the 30c potency and dose once daily until the problem resolves.